 To get an impression about our work, let me look at the larger topics that have been worked on:

 Uwe Kleine-König's patches are dominated by his interest in the PWM subsystem: 116 of the 202 patches are in that area.
-While PWM looks like an easy thing on the first glance, it turned out that there is a lot of undefined semantics and differing behaviour between drivers.
+While PWM looks like an easy thing on the first glance, it turned out that there is a lot of undefined semantics and differing behavior between drivers.
 So many of these patches are made to improve the kernel towards better subsystem quality.

 Other patches are in the NFC, Input, SPI, hwmon, firmware, backlight, leds, tty, device tree, clock, i2c, rtc and driver core area - functionality that turn up when you bring up random customer hardware and clean up things you find along the way.

 Marc Kleine-Budde maintains the Linux CAN subsystem, so it's no surprise that 143 of his 149 patches are in the CAN subsystem.
-In many cases they have been made to improve performance of a certain CAN driver in a given customer scenario: The driver for the Microchip MCP251x (a widely used SPI-to-CAN controler) got 37 patches alone.
+In many cases they have been made to improve performance of a certain CAN driver in a given customer scenario: the driver for the Microchip MCP251x (a widely used SPI-to-CAN controller) got 37 patches alone.
 Other work has been done for many other drivers (rcar, c_can, tcan4x5x, flexcan, at91, hi311x, peak_usb, m_can) and for the CAN subsystem itself.

 Oleksij Rempel wrote many patches in the area of CAN / J1939 and related to ethernet switches and "modern" ethernet physics, such as 10-Base T1s.